FunGalMax/FunGalMax/README.md

-- 👋 Hi, I’m @maxwspencer
+- 👋 Hi, I’m @FunGalMax
 - 👀 I’m interested in evolution and ecology - and learning all of the skills involved.
 - 🌱 I’m currently learning R for statistical analysis and visualization.
 - 💞️ I’m looking to collaborate on anything related to wine, microbes, or forests!